Skip to main content

 Information Architecture

-Recommendations for six sections of the website.
+Providing recommendations for restructuring 6 sections of the website.

 Project Meetings